frabjous/open-guide-typesetting-framework/doc/configuration.md

 ### `metadata` (assignment type option)

 This, often lengthy, option specifies what metadata fields appear in the metadata block for a given document of the assignment type in question.
+Any set of fields, with any names, can be used, but it makes sense for the metadata items to match those used in the pandoc template that will be used.

-The metadata fields may have any name.
-A typical element specification could looks like this:
+A typical metadata item specification could look like this:

 ```json
 {